kiprotect/hyper/docs/src/en/debugging.md

 # Debugging

-This document describes various strategies to debug problems related to the EPS system.
+This document describes various strategies to debug problems related to the Hyper system.

 ## TLS